adhawan-vip/vip_adpq/README.md

 We use yarn scripts and [Webpack][] as our build system.

-Once Node and Yarn are installed, do the following
+Once Node and Yarn are installed, do the following:

 yarn global add yo
 yarn global add generator-jhipster